GMH@MHFAL Student Research Assistants

-The GMH@Harvard Student RA Program is based upon a cooperative three-party relationship between GlobalMentalHealth@Harvard, Harvard faculty supervisors, and the Student RAs.
-GMH@Harvard leadership and our student RAs are grateful to The Friends of Mewar Foundation for the generous gift which is being used to financially support these student research assistants in their work.
+The GMH@MentalHealthForAllLab Student RA Program is based upon a cooperative three-party relationship between GlobalMentalHealth@MentalHealthForAllLab, Harvard faculty supervisors, and the Student RAs.
+GMH@MentalHealthForAllLab leadership and our student RAs are grateful to The Friends of Mewar Foundation for the generous gift which is being used to financially support these student research assistants in their work.

-Focusing on law, sociology, culture, gender, trauma, public health – and more – our first cohort of graduate and undergraduate students truly is truly representative of the cross-disciplinary nature of the GMH@Harvard Initiative!
+Focusing on law, sociology, culture, gender, trauma, public health – and more – our graduate and undergraduate students truly is truly representative of the cross-disciplinary nature of the GMH@MentalHealthForAllLab Initiative!
 Read about these incredible students and their work below.

 Johnathan Cook is a recent graduate from Harvard College and is currently pursuing a Masters in Education Policy from the Harvard Graduate School of Education.
 He has experience working in various fields including academia, education, international relations, faith and interfaith, and youth empowerment.
 Johnathan is excited to be working with Professor Michele Lamont in her research on contemporary challenges facing American society, many of which result in widespread mental health concerns.